BigBoyMarky/CS490/assignment2/edu/purdue/cs490/README.md

 How to Make
 ============
-Stay in this directory, and type in "make" into the command line.
-The bash script should run automatically and compile all the Java files into the bin folder.
+Stay in this directory, and type in "make" into the command line, because Unix.

 How to Run
 ============